-Negative effects from not administering the related statutes can range from dangerous and insanitary public use and residential buildings and non-compliant housing stock.
+Negative effects from not administering the related statutes can range from dangerous and insanitary and residential buildings to non-compliant housing stock.
 Not issuing building consents and failing to meet the requirements of accreditation may result in a loss of confidence and accreditation to perform these functions as a building consent authority.